xt0fer/SolnZipRISC1/README.md

 - What needs to change for string I/O?
 - Should the I/O pattern be changed to ONLY UTF-8 in an out?
 - How would you parse an integer from a string of bytes in zas?
+- How could you implement memory-mapped IO in the engine?

 ### Stuff in side of CPU